Flemmli97/Flan/README.md

 Server side land claiming mod for fabric.

-You can now PR translations into the mod.
-Translations should go under `common/src/main/resources/data/flan/lang`
+### Translations

+Translations for Flan depends on the community.
+Submitting a translation to the mod is simple:
+1. Fork this repository
+2. Create a translation `.json`-file under `common/src/main/resources/data/flan/lang`.
+   Use the english translation under `common/src/generated/resources/data/flan/lang` as reference.
+3. Create a PR to submit your translation

+### Devs

-To use flan in your dependencies add the following snippet to your build.gradle
+If you want to add integration to flan first add the following snippet to your build.gradle
 ```groovy
 repositories {
     maven {